SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/2-ObjectStructure/objectStructure.md

 It is, however, desirable to have large arrays or strings with thousands of elements.
 For this purpose, large objects contain an extra header, namely the overflow header, preceding the base header _i.e.,_ it is placed contiguous to the base header but in a lower address.

 !!note The address of an object is always the one of its base header regardless if it has an extra header or not.

 The overflow header is 8 bytes long and contains the object size.
 It allows for very large objects with sizes of up to 2^64 words, which is largely sufficient.

+SD: Would be nice to have a diagram

 When an object has an overflow header, the object size field in the base header is marked with the value 255.
-The pseudo code in Listing *@list:numSlots@* shows how to obtain the number of data slots of an object.
+The pseudocode in Listing *@list:numSlots@* shows how to obtain the number of data slots of an object.

 ```caption=Extracting the number of data slots in an object&label=list:numSlots
 numSlotsOf: objOop